-The terms of reference invited me to focus on the following topics: 1) How to hold accountable those involved in the illegal contracting and concealment of foreign debt through EMATUM, MAM and Proindicus, and their respective guarantees; 2) What can Mozambique do to avoid paying such debts, and what mechanisms exist to do so; 3) What role can civil society play in this process of clarifying the procedure of contracting these debts, holding those involved accountable and following up on the case; 4) How can we avoid repeating similar cases in the future.
+The terms of reference request me to talk about the following topics: 1) How to hold those involved (nationally and internationally) accountable for the (illegal) contracting of debts (and their concealment); 2) What can Mozambique do to avoid paying such (debts), what are the existing mechanisms; 3) What role can civil society play in this process of clarifying the process of contracting the "hidden" debts, holding those involved accountable, and following up on this case;

+4) How can we avoid repeating similar cases in future.

-This is not only a very broad agenda but also involves the aspects of specialties that I do not possess and therefore will not be ambitious to treat them with a minimum competence in an intervention necessarily limited in time.
-That is why I will take refuge in my hiding place as an economist, and deal with aspects that seem closer to my field of knowledge and action.
-And for this I will make a proposal that I hope with which many will agree, which is this: the issues listed above can be considered as matters of fiscal risk management, and in this field we are more in the phase of mitigation than prevention.
-To uncover this, just look at the keywords of each of the issues listed ('accountable', 'avoid paying', 'avoid repeating').
-It is also worth taking into account the notion of risk as the likelihood or threat of damages, injuries, liabilities, losses, or other occurrences of negative phenomena caused by external or internal shocks to an entity (person, family, organization, nation).
+This is not only a very broad agenda but it also involves the dimensions of specialties that I do not have to be ambitious to treat them with a minimum competence in a necessarily limited time intervention.
+So I will take refuge in my hiding place as an economist, and deal with aspects that seem closer to my field of knowledge and action.
+And for this I will make a proposition that I hope many will agree, which is: the issues that were listed above can be considered risk management issues, and in this field we are more in the mitigation phase than in analysis and prevention.
+To uncover this, just look at the keywords of each one of them ('hold accountable', 'avoid paying', 'avoid repeating'), and take into account the notion of risk as the likelihood or threat of damages, or other occurrences of negative phenomena caused by external or internal shocks to an entity (person, family, organization, nation).

-Therefore, while still referring to the four proposed themes, I will structure my intervention around a single point: what is the nature (or type) of risk that the phenomenon of illegal and hidden debts in Mozambique represents?
-From the answer that I shall find for this question, I will then make some inferences that can help answer the questions presented for our debate, especially the last question of how can we avoid repeating similar cases in future.
-Or rather whether, given the nature of risk that the occurrence of hidden and illegal debts and guarantees represents, similar phenomena can be avoided in the future.
+So, still with reference to the four proposed themes, I will structure my intervention on one point: what is the nature (or type) of risk that the phenomenon of illegal and hidden debts in Mozambique represents?
+From the understanding and answer that I find to this question, I will then go on to draw some lessons that can help answer the questions presented for our debate, especially the last question on how you can avoid repeating similar cases in future.
+Or rather, if given its nature, similar phenomena can be avoided.